rodneyshupe/Cookbook/Recipes/Entrees/Pasta/BakedManicottiWithSpinach.rst

 Directions
 ----------

 1. For the sauce Adjust oven rack to middle position and heat oven to 375F.
    Pulse 1 can tomatoes with their juice in food processor until coarsely chopped, 3 or 4 pulses.
-Transfer to bowl.
-Repeat with remaining can tomatoes.
+Transfer to bowl and repeat with remaining can tomatoes.
 2. Heat oil, garlic, and pepper flakes (if using) in large saucepan over medium heat until fragrant but not brown, 1 to 2 minutes.
 Stir in tomatoes and 1/2 teaspoon salt and simmer until thickened slightly, about 15 minutes.
-Stir in basil; adjust seasoning with salt.
+Stir in basil and adjust seasoning with salt.
-3. For the filling: Combine ricotta, 1 cup Parmesan, mozzarella, eggs, spinach, 1 teaspoon salt, 1/2 teaspoon pepper, basil, and nutmeg in medium bowl; set aside.
+3. For the filling Combine ricotta, 1 cup Parmesan, mozzarella, eggs, spinach, 1 teaspoon salt, 1/2 teaspoon pepper, basil, and nutmeg in medium bowl and set aside.
-4. To assemble: Pour 1 inch boiling water into 13 by 9-inch broilersafe
+4. To assemble Pour 1 inch boiling water into 13 by 9-inch broilersafe baking dish, then add noodles one at a time.
+Soak noodles until pliable, about 5 minutes, separating them with tip of sharp knife to prevent sticking.
-   baking dish, then add noodles one at a time.
-Let noodles soak until pliable, about 5 minutes, separating noodles with tip of sharp knife to prevent sticking.
-Remove noodles from water and place in single layer on clean kitchen towels; discard water in baking dish and dry baking dish.
+   Remove noodles from water and place in single layer on clean kitchen towels.
+Discard water in baking dish and dry baking dish.
 5. Spread bottom of baking dish evenly with 1 1/2 cups sauce.
-Using soupspoon, spread generous 1/4 cup cheese-spinach mixture evenly onto bottom three-quarters of each noodle (with short side facing you), leaving top quarter of noodle exposed.
+Using soupspoon, spread generous 1/4 cup cheese-spinach mixture evenly onto bottom three-quarters of each noodle (with short side facing you), leaving top quarter exposed.
 Roll into tube shape and arrange in baking dish seam side down.
-Top evenly with remaining sauce, making certain that pasta is completely covered.
+Top evenly with remaining sauce, making certain pasta is completely covered.
 6. Cover manicotti with aluminum foil.
 Bake until bubbling, about 40 minutes, then remove foil.
 Remove baking dish, adjust oven rack to uppermost position (about 6 inches from heating element), and heat broiler.
 Sprinkle